MichaelLaffan1/Stinger-Website/README.md

 # SoftwareDev2Group5

+Below is a summary of what we did for our project.
+It was split into three assignments, with a final part added on in the end.
 For the first assignment, we created a sample page of what a blog page looks like.
 We created posts and and put in an icon to make the website look more neat.